cryptorats23/developers/docs/README.md

 [AirSwap](https://airswap.io/) is a peer-to-peer network for trading Ethereum ERC20 tokens.
 Peers connect to the marketplace and use the [Swap](https://swap.tech/whitepaper/) protocol to find and execute trades:

-* Makers: provide liquidity in the form of quotes and signed orders
+* Makers: provide liquidity
-* Takers: send requests for quotes / orders and execute swaps
+* Takers: take liquidity

-In general, Takers tend to use existing [dApps](dapps/widget.md) for price discovery and execution, while Makers tend to use our APIs and libraries to provide liquidity.
+In general, Takers tend to use existing [dApps](dapps/widget.md) for price discovery and execution, while Makers tend to use our APIs and libraries to provide quotes and signed orders.

 ## Maker Quickstart